Which Tourbox Model Should You Buy In 2026?

 This is the flagship TourBox Elite with the long-awaited compatibility for iPad and other tablets.
 This is a game changer for artists and editors who are using to a Wacom or iPad workflow.

 Pros: This is the best TourBox you can get.
-If you’re using something like Procreate or any digital graphics software on an iPad or tablet, this is almost a must-have accessory.
-For about $30 more than the normal Elite, you’re somewhat future-proofing yourself.
+If you’re using software like Procreate, Photoshop, Final Cut Pro or Premiere on an iPad or tablet, this is almost a must-have accessory.
+For about $40 more than the normal Elite, you’re future-proofing and keeping all your options open.

 You can use code KIEN10 to get free shipping and $10 off any TourBox device.

-If you are a professional and love customization, the TourBox Elite or the TourBox Elite Plus will allow you to get everything out of the TourBox ecosystem.
-For me, having a wireless console is well worth the price difference.
+If you are a professional and want the most flexibility, the TourBox Elite or the TourBox Elite Plus will allow you to get everything out of the TourBox ecosystem.
+For me, having a wireless console with the D-Pad and side button is well worth the price difference.